-Prerequisite: INFS1602 and INFS1603 Note/s: Available only to BiT students.
+Prerequisite: INFS1602 and INFS1603

 Students consider the practical treatment of the characteristics of commercial information systems.
 The topics include: analysis of an existing information system; development of overview documentation of the system; evaluation of the interface design; consideration of the role of security and control mechanisms.